 Control board

-An ATTINY13A microprocessor by Atmel Corporation in a 10-pin 3×3×1.0 mm MLF package was selected as the control unit.
-The two PWM outputs of the microcontroller were connected to a DRV8837 H-bridge by Texas Instruments in a 2×2×0.8-mm WSON-8 package for current amplification.
+An ATTINY13A microprocessor by Atmel Corporation in a 10-pin 3×3×1.0 mm MLF package (weight: 24 mg) was selected as the control unit.
+The two PWM outputs of the microcontroller were directly connected to a DRV8837 H-bridge by Texas Instruments in a 2×2×0.8-mm WSON-8 package (weight: 9 mg) for current amplification.
+A 10-F ceramic multilayer capacitor in a 1×0.5×0.5-mm 0402 package (weight: 3 mg) was used for levelling of the supply voltage.
 The outputs of the H-bridge were connected directly to the gold terminals for connecting to the IEAP.
-(97 mg
+The 0.4-mm double-sided printed circuit board (8×12 mm; 97 mg) was manufactured by ITEAD Intelligent Systems Co.Ltd.

 The program code used in the microprocessor and the circuit board layout is available on request from the Authors.